HomeServicesLocationsBlogFAQ

 Wood Fence Maintenance FAQs

-How often should I stain my wood fence in Ohio?
+How often should I stain or seal my wood fence?

-What's the best way to protect a wood fence in winter?
+What's the best way to clean a wood fence before staining?

 What Fence Boys Recommends for Columbus Homeowners